eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

  * @param {string} path - The path which is affected by the message, e.g.: "/attributes"
  * @param {Object.<string, string>} dittoHeaders - The headers Object containing all Ditto Protocol header values
  * @param {*} [value] - The value to apply / which was applied (e.g. in a "modify" action)
- * @returns {DittoProtocolMessage} dittoProtocolMessage - the mapped Ditto Protocol message or <code>null</code> if the message could/should not be mapped
+ * @returns {DittoProtocolMessage} dittoProtocolMessage - the mapped Ditto Protocol message, an array of mapped Ditto Protocol Messages or <code>null</code> if the message could/should not be mapped
  */
 let buildDittoProtocolMsg = function(namespace, id, group, channel, criterion, action, path, dittoHeaders, value) {